alextanhongpin/architecture-decision-records/golang/008-use-unit-of-work.md

 [uow](https://github.com/alextanhongpin/uow)

 Unit of work is a pattern to manage the lifecycle of database transaction in your application.
+It ensures that all database operations within a unit of work are either committed or rolled back together.
+This is important for maintaining data integrity.

-(why exactly is unit of work)
+## Problem

 Most people are aware of the repository pattern.
 However, most repository are designed poorly.
 They are assumed to work in separate connection, hence running them in a transaction is not possible.